NCHSAA boys' soccer state playoffs set to begin

 Manteo (8-0-2) won the Albemarle Athletic Conference and earned the No. 4 seed in the East Regional.

-Manteo will host No. 13 seed Falls Lake Academy (8-4-1) in a first round match today at 5 p.m.
+Manteo hosted No. 13 seed Falls Lake Academy (8-4-1) in a first round match Tuesday at 5 p.m.

 Falls Lake Academy placed third in the North Central Conference.